Maroussiabelle/Maroussiabelle/README.md

 # Hi there!
-## My name is Marija and I am a junior test automation engineer with knowledge of JavaScript and WebdriverIO.
+## My name is Marija and I am a project manager in e-Commerce.

-I am currently finishing a 3-month long mentored JavaScript TestAutomation internship at [EPAM systems](https://www.epam.com/)
+In 2024 I finished a 3-month long mentored JavaScript TestAutomation internship at [EPAM systems](https://www.epam.com/)

-Open to exploring opportunities in QA, Development, Project Management, or Data Analysis with a commitment to continuous learning.
+Open to exploring opportunities in Project Management, QA or Data Analysis with a commitment to continuous learning.

 # Eager to Gain More Practical Experience: